How to Get Better Results When Networking

 • Learn how to deliver a proper handshake.
 People will judge you by your handshake and how you make eye contact.
 Shifty-eyed people with limp handshakes don’t make good impressions, and neither do those who squeeze hands with a vise-like grip while staring the other person down.

-Your goal is to provide something of value to at least one other person.
 You go to networking functions to get business, of course — but so does everyone else.
 Who do you think is appreciated more, and thus has a better chance of getting a future sales appointment:

 • Joe, who passes out his business card and delivers an elevator pitch to everyone in reach?